cedar: Optimized and Unified Machine Learning Input Data Pipelines: Framework

-\systemname provides a library of composable, stateless \texttt{Pipes} that implement common data loading primitives (e.g., batching, shuffling) and higher-order functions (e.g., map, filter) that support arbitrary libraries and UDFs.
 Each \texttt{Pipe} applies a logical transformation to input samples, yielding transformed samples to the downstream \texttt{Pipe(s)}.
 Transformations may be applied one-to-one (e.g., map), many-to-one (e.g., batch), or one-to-many (e.g., reading lines in a file).

-Similarly, each \texttt{Pipe} may ingest (emit) from (to) one or more \texttt{Pipes} (e.g., zip/unzip).
-The \texttt{Feature} API allows users to quickly define an input data pipeline by functionally chaining together \texttt{Pipes}, composing a dataflow called a \texttt{Feature}.
+\texttt{Features} may also be non-linear DAGs with a single output node that generates mini-batches of data iteratively. \texttt{Pipes} may ingest from/emit to one or more \texttt{Pipes} (e.g., zip/unzip).

-Figure~\ref{fig:feature_api} shows a \texttt{Feature} for the CV pipeline in $\S$\ref{sec:optimizations}.
-Each \texttt{Feature} is logical; it is not bound to a specific dataset, nor does it specify \textit{how} the dataflow is executed, allowing \texttt{Features} to be shared between training jobs.
-Instead, ML engineers define a \texttt{Source}, which wraps a physical dataset with a \texttt{Pipe}, providing an iterator over raw samples.
-Users supply one or more \texttt{Sources}, the \texttt{Feature}, and backend specifications to the \systemname \texttt{DataSet}.
-The \texttt{DataSet} presents a simple iterable interface.
-Training nodes can simply iterate over the \texttt{DataSet}, which yields fully processed mini-batches within host memory to be consumed by ML frameworks.
-Execution is lazy and incremental (i.e., in a streaming fashion), allowing \systemname to scale to large \texttt{Sources} that do not fit in memory.
+Users can thus easily define and share \texttt{Features}, without needing to manage their underlying execution details.
+For example, Figure~\ref{fig:feature_api} shows a \texttt{Feature} for the CV pipeline in Figure~\ref{fig:simclr}.
+Each \texttt{Feature} is logical; it is not bound to a specific dataset, nor does it specify \textit{how} the dataflow is executed.
+Instead, ML engineers define a \texttt{Source}, which wraps a raw dataset with a \texttt{Pipe}, providing an iterator over raw samples.
+Users supply one or more \texttt{Sources}, the \texttt{Feature}, and available engines to \systemname, which constructs an iterable \texttt{DataSet}.
+Training nodes simply iterate over the \texttt{DataSet}, which yields fully processed mini-batches within host memory to be consumed by ML frameworks.
+Execution is lazy and incremental, allowing \systemname to scale to large out-of-memory datasets.